ocaml/opam-repository/README.md

 The state of the package ecosystem can be explored using opam-health-check<sup>[[1]]</sup>: http://check.ci.ocaml.org/

+If you have an issue with the CI, please open a ticket at https://github.com/ocurrent/opam-repo-ci/issues

 ## How to Contribute

 Contributions are welcome !